olivere/vite/examples/multi-page-app/README.md

 Listening on on http://127.0.0.1:61736
 ```

-Open the URL in your browser, and you're seeing a Go template being rendered with an underlying React app.
+Open the URL in your browser to see a Go template rendered with an underlying React app.
+Navigate to the secondary 'nested' page to view a separate template rendering a distinct React app.